celery/celery/docs/internals/guide.rst

 Composites
 ~~~~~~~~~~

-Similarly to exceptions, composite classes used should be override-able by
+Similarly to exceptions, composite classes should be override-able by
 inheritance and/or instantiation.
-Common sense should be used when
+Common sense can be used when
 selecting what classes to include, but often it's better to add one
-too many as predicting what users need to override is hard (this has
+too many: predicting what users need to override is hard (this has
 saved us from many a monkey patch).

 **Example**: